phylor/electronics/components/push_button.md

 ### Solutions

 Hardware: using a resistor and a capacitor a low-pass filter can be implemented (use a resistor of 10kOhm and a capacitor of 22-100nF).
+When the button is no longer pressed, the capacitor is delaying the shift to GND (when a pull down resistor is used), as it is unloading its energy and thus keeping up `HIGH`.

 Software: Use library [Bounce](http://www.arduino.cc/playground/Code/Bounce).